infinum/eightshift-boilerplate/README.md

-# Wordpress Boilerplate
+# WordPress Boilerplate

-This repo is used to start with your Wordpress project.
+This repository contains all the tools you need to start building a modern WordPress theme, using all the latest front end development tools.

-## Who do I talk to? ##
+## Who do I talk to?
 For questions talk to:
 * ivan.ruzevic@infinum.hr
 * denis.zoljom@infinum.hr